theislab/sfaira/docs/data.rst

 The data loader python file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each data set (organsism, organ, protocol, optionally also batches) has its own data loader class.
+Each data set (organsism, organ, assay_sc, optionally also batches) has its own data loader class.
 Each such class is
 in a separate file and inherits from a base class that contains most functionalities.
 Accordingly, the data loader class
 looks very similar in parts to a cell in a juypter notebook that performs data loading.
 The core features that must be included are: